 Lectures Sponsored by the Institute

 The Kavanagh Lecture, named for the late Professor Emeritus of Liturgics Aidan Kavanagh, is given in conjunction with Convocation Week at Yale Divinity School.
-Lizette Larson-Miller will deliver the lecture in October 2016.
+Edward Foley, Capuchin, will deliver the lecture in October 2017.

 The Lana Schwebel Memorial Lecture in Religion and Literature was established in 2008 in memory of former faculty member Lana Schwebel, who died suddenly and tragically in 2007.
-Carolyn Forché will be the Schwebel Lecturer in fall 2016.
+Adam Kirsch will be the Schwebel Lecturer in fall 2017.

 International Activities and International Representation in the Institute